 At the end of each academic term, your enrollment and grades will be reviewed to determine if you have made satisfactory academic progress.
 Your performance will be reviewed by a committee in the College of Education and Human Ecology to ensure you are meeting the requirements for both your pre-major and University standards.

 Note: Each College or School at The Ohio State University can determine its own academic status policies.
-If you have any questions about the College of Education and Human Ecology's (EHE) policies, email Kim Bruening, Academic Advisor and Staff Assistant.
+If you have any questions about the College of Education and Human Ecology's (EHE) policies, email Pete Locascio, Senior Specialist of Academic Standards.

 College Special Action Probation:

 To remain in good standing in your pre-major you must meet the standards for academic progress established for admissions into your intended major.
 These will vary by program, but typically include a review of your cumulative GPA and progress in pre-major coursework.
 To learn more about your specific program's standards for academic progress, please contact an academic advisor or review them on the Majors and Minors page.

 To remain in good standing at the University, you must maintain a 2.0 cumulative GPA.
 If your GPA drops below a 2.0, you are not making satisfactory progress towards obtaining a degree at Ohio State.
 You will receive an email notification of your probation information after your grades have been reviewed, typically one to two weeks after final grades for the previous term have posted.

 If you do not meet the terms of your probation, you may be eligible for dismissal.
 Depending on your probation status and your academic performance, you could be dismissed from your pre-major or from the University.
 At the end of each term, if you are no longer in good standing, you will receive an email notification sent to your official Ohio State email address with the terms of your dismissal.